opalsecurity/terraform-provider-opal/docs/resources/resource.md

 - `require_mfa_to_approve` (Boolean) Require that reviewers MFA to approve requests for this resource.
 - `require_mfa_to_connect` (Boolean) Require that users MFA to connect to this resource.
 Only applicable for resources where a session can be started from Opal (i.e. AWS RDS database)
 - `visibility` (String) The visibility level of the resource, i.e. LIMITED or GLOBAL.
-- `visibility_group` (Block List) The groups that can see this resource when visibility is limited.
+- `visibility_group` (Block Set) The groups that can see this resource when visibility is limited.
 If not specified, only admins and users with direct access can see this resource when visibility is set to LIMITED. (see [below for nested schema](#nestedblock--visibility_group))

 ### Read-Only